 Consider the term of office carefully too.
-If you are a new neighborhood association, you may want to ask for only a six-month commitment, which allows graceful replacement of those whose enthusiasm cools.
+If you are a new neighborhood association, you may want to ask for only a six-month commitment, which allows graceful replacement of those who cannot perform or whose enthusiasm cools.
 Certainly there are disadvantages of such a short term with a new group, so you need to think about how smooth or rocky your first meetings and projects will be.

 Sooner or later, someone will suggest writing by-laws.
 Leaders need to decide if the group is mature enough to determine what the neighborhood association by-laws should be.